This article was fully updated in June 2024.

 • Rain usually only falls between November and March, in the summer.

 • The hottest months are September and October.
-Zimbabwe is at a high altitude, which means the heat doesn’t usually feel as oppressive as in coastal countries.
+Zimbabwe is at a high altitude, which means the heat doesn’t usually feel as oppressive as it does in coastal countries.
+However, anyone feels the heat when it’s above 30 degrees!

 • In June and July (winter), it gets frosty at night but stays mild, beautiful and warm during the day.